microsoft/cordova-samples/cordova-hooks/README.md

 Hooks can be added to your project in two ways:

 1. **Project Hooks** - Referenced in config.xml
-2. **Plugin Hooks** - Referenced in plugin.xml
+2. **Plugin Hooks** - Hooks contained inside a Cordova plugin and referenced in plugin.xml.

-When developing hooks it is often easiest to **first build the hook as a project hook** and **then migrate it to a plugin later.** Plugins allow you to reuse hooks in a modular fashion, are easier to install, and can be published publicly for easy access like other plugins.
+When developing hooks it is often easiest to **first build a project hook** and **then migrate it into a plugin later.** Plugins allow you to reuse hooks in a modular fashion, are easier to install, and can be published publicly for easy access like other plugins.
 However, certain events only occur when a plugin is "installed" for a given platform which can complicate intial development.

-Hooks are implemented as simple JavaScript modules that are then referenced in either your project's config.xml or plugin.xml.
+Hooks are implemented as simple JavaScript modules that are then referenced in either your project's config.xml or in a Cordova plugin's plugin.xml.
 Ex:

 ~~~~~~~~~~
 <hook type="before_prepare" src="hooks/hook-res-native.js" />
 ~~~~~~~~~~

-This will fire the hook in "hook-res-native.js" before a native project used to build a platform has been "prepared."
-"Prepare" is a key Cordova lifecycle event that is responsible for copying content from plugins and your project to an underlying generated native project (found in the "platforms" folder).
+This XML tells the CLI to execute the hook in "hooks/hook-res-native.js" before the underlying native project used to build a given platform has been "prepared."
+"Prepare" is a key Cordova lifecycle event that is responsible for copying content from plugins and your project into an underlying generated native project (found in the "platforms" folder).

-You may also want to fire a hook only for certain platforms.
-This an be done easily using the platform element.
+You may also want to execute a given hook only for certain platforms.
+This can be done easily using the platform element in either config.xml or plugin.xml.
+Ex:

 ~~~~~~~~~~
 <platform name="ios>